 Okay, it looks like we will soon see yet another 7750-type chronograph.
-The watchmaker that was founded back in 1930s in Switzerland, almost went bankrupt in late 1990s and then re-launched by a Belgian family, is going to present its new Rodania XSEBA Black Edition automatic chronograph watch.
+The watchmaker that was founded back in 1930s in Switzerland, almost went bankrupt in late 1990s and then re-launched by a Belgian family, is going to present its new Rodania XSEBA Black Edition (ref.
+RS2505326) automatic chronograph watch.

 Powered by a well-known ETA Valjoux 7750 self-winding movement, the watch will offer you all the usual stuff that we have got used to during the recent couple of decades: a tri-compax dial layout, as well as an extended calendar function that displays not only current date, but also current day of week.